s0rg/crawley/README.md

 - grabs most of useful resources urls (pics, videos, audios, etc...)
 - found urls are streamed to stdout and guranteed to be unique
 - scan depth (limited by starting host and path, by default - 0) can be configured
-- can crawl `robots.txt` rules and sitemaps
+- can crawl rules and sitemaps from `robots.txt`
 - `brute` mode - scan html comments for urls (this can lead to bogus results)
 - make use of `HTTP_PROXY` / `HTTPS_PROXY` environment values
 - directory-only scan mode (aka `fast-scan`)